Campus-FB-Logo

 Here is one image that needed some adjustment.

-As you can see, the colors are faded and the whole picture has a yellowish tint to it.
+As you can see, the colors are not great and the whole picture has a yellowish tint to it.
 The Smart Photo Fix gave me some suggestions, but I still found that the colors were too yellow.
 So I used the option available to click on a black, white or grey so it could adjust that color accordingly.
 I chose to click on the white shirt (back in those days, the shirts were not off-white so it is a great reference point).

 And you can see the resulting picture, on the right, has lost some of its yellow tints.